nicolasdilley/J-Socket/README.md

  socket.emit("message",messageToSend);
  ```

- To create a server that echo messages received here is what you need :
+ To create a server that echo messages received, here is what you need :

  ```
  int port = 3030;